SimplyExothiII/pyhelpy/README.md

 run this with your favorite AUR helper if you are on an arch distribution ``AUR tk``

-Git clone this repository, then run the ``setup.py`` file.

-Afterwards, in any Linux/MacOS command terminal do:

-``python3 setup.py`` or windows cmd ``python setup.py``
+Then simply git clone the project to where you want it in.

+## Running
+``python3 pyhelpy-gui``

-On windows, if you dont have python installed, after running python with the batch script, it will open up microsoft store with the python package.
+On windows, if you dont have python installed, after running python through cmd, it will open up microsoft store with the python package.

 But if it doesnt, install it through microsoft store manually, its called ``Python 3.10``, or do the recommended way which is installing latest stable python from the [original python website.](https://www.python.org/downloads/windows/)

-## Running
 After complete setup, you are able to run the main script.

 Its the same as installing, but instead of ``setup.py`` run ``pyhelpy-gui.py``